apache/causeway-site/content/contributors/recreating-an-archetype.md

     env | grep ISIS | sort

-The script will also double check that all required
+The script will also double check that all required environment variables are set.

+Then, make sure you are in the correct directory.

 If recreating the **simpleapp** archetype:

     cd example/archetype/simpleapp